MSF, Doctors Without Borders, MSF activities in Bangladesh

 Bangladesh

-In Dhaka, we continue to run two clinics in the Kamrangirchar district, offering sexual and reproductive healthcare, medical and psychological treatment for survivors of sexual and gender-based violence, and occupational health services for factory workers.
+In the capital, Dhaka, MSF ran two clinics in Kamrangirchar district, offering sexual and reproductive healthcare, medical and psychological treatment for victims and survivors of sexual and gender-based violence, and occupational health services for factory workers.

 Bangladesh